gabsgj/XENIA/CLEANUP_SUMMARY.md

 ## ✅ Status: CLEANUP COMPLETE

 The XENIA project is now clean and organized with only essential files remaining.
-All redundant test files, outdated documentation, backup files, and cache directories have been removed while preserving the core functionality and important documentation.
+All redundant test files, outdated documentation, backup files, cache directories, and Docker-related files have been removed while preserving the core functionality and important documentation.
+The project now uses Render for deployment without Docker dependencies.